OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 ```

-To build your own FIM and generate the PR build tree for the IPU Platform F2000X-PL platform, refer the [Shell Developer Guide: OFS for Agilex® 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/f2000x/dev_guides/fim_dev/ug_dev_fim_ofs/) and follow the Out-of-Tree PR FIM build flow.
+To build your own FIM and generate the PR build tree for the IPU Platform F2000X-PL platform, refer the [Shell Developer Guide: OFS for Agilex™ 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.3-1/hw/f2000x/dev_guides/fim_dev/ug_dev_fim_ofs/) and follow the Out-of-Tree PR FIM build flow.
 If you are using a different platform, refer to the Shell Developer Guide for your platform and follow the Out-of-Tree PR FIM build flow.

 ### **2.7.
 Download FIM to FPGA**